10 best questions to ask an interviewer at the end of a job interview

 8. "What do you see as the near-term opportunities and challenges that this team could address?"

 You might only have one opportunity, if any, to speak with your boss's superior.
 However, this is also a good question to ask anyone who works on product strategy.
 You'll be able to learn about strategic needs and opportunities.
 Then you can briefly mention when you delivered similar outcomes in a previous job.
 This question also demonstrates forward-thinking to one of the interview panelists.
+Finally, the answer will tell you if the role's scope and alignment with the company's strategy offer sufficient career advancement opportunities.

 What questions to ask in big companies or while interviewing for entry-level positions